bjango/Bjango-Actions/Readme.md

 ### Bjango Actions.atn
 The full set of Photoshop Actions.
 You’ll need to install the scripts for all of these actions to work.

-### Bjango Actions without Scripts.atn
-The full set of Photoshop Actions, with scripts removed.

 ### iPhone Icon Template.psd and iPad Icon Template.psd
 The icon templates I use.
 You may or may not like it.